mia-platform/documentation/docs/info/subprocessor.md

-# LI.ARS Subprocessor
+# Mia-Platform Subprocessor

-LI.ARS uses the following sub-processor to perform the activities of customers who are hosted on Mia-Platform Cloud.
+Mia-Platform uses the following sub-processor to perform the activities of customers who are hosted on Mia-Platform Cloud.
 For all customers who are not hosted on Cloud there are no sub-processors

 Follows the list of sub-processors